bobllor/TEKLabeler/docs/01about.md

 Each documentation tab has a FAQ section that contains questions and their solutions, if applicable.

-If there are any bugs or suggestions, please reach out to me on Github @ bobllor.
+If there are any bugs or suggestions, please reach out to me on <font color="red">Github @ bobllor</font>.

 # Getting Started

 Only <u>Excel files (reports)</u> are accepted in this program.

-- These files known as "reports" because they are obtained from ServiceNow's report section.
+- These files known as "reports" because they are obtained from ServiceNow's report section, and will be referred to as throughout the documentation.

 I created a starting report called ***Labels - Production (Improved)***, and can be searched for in the "Reports" section.

 - For more information about the overall format of the report, please visit the *Report* documentation tab.
 - Feel free to use your own customized report if needed, the program can dynamically handle the columns.
-- If customized filters are needed, please visit the *Filters* documentation tab.

 # Shortcuts